paddymul/buckaroo/docs/source/contributing.rst

 When you use the ``add_command`` decorator, the command is instantly added to the UI of the corresponding widget.
 Subsequent re-evalutations of the same cell, will replace a ``Command`` in the widget with the same name.
 This allows you to iteratively develop commands.

-Once you have developed a ``Command`` you can either continue to use it internally as with the ``add_command`` decorator or you can open a PR and add it to the builtin commands for DCEF `all_transforms.py <https://github.com/paddymul/dcef/blob/main/dcef/all_transforms.py>`_.
+Once you have developed a ``Command`` you can either continue to use it internally as with the ``add_command`` decorator or you can open a PR and add it to the builtin commands for Buckaroo `all_transforms.py <https://github.com/paddymul/buckaroo/blob/main/buckaroo/all_transforms.py>`_.

 The upside of just using the @add_command decorator is that you don't have to setup a development environment.